-A Valsalva maneuver increases intrathoracic pressure and compresses the compliant, low-pressure superior and inferior vena cavas.
-This, in turn, transiently reduces blood return to the right atrium (RA) creating low right atrial pressure.
+A Valsalva maneuver increases intrathoracic pressure and compresses the compliant, low-pressure superior and inferior vena cavae.
+This, in turn, transiently reduces blood return to the right atrium (RA), creating low right atrial pressure.
 Once the Valsalva is relieved, blood rushes back into the RA, quickly increasing right atrial pressure.
 This should cause the IAS to bow into the left atrium (LA) and “force” a shunt to become right-to-left.

 Because of the left-sided continuous suction from a left ventricular assist device (LVAD), it’s important to identify and close any PFO or ASD to prevent right-to-left shunting and resulting hypoxemia.